 Id. at 1144.

-Gregg Easterbrook, Case for Supreme Court Term Limits, The, 26 Intl.
+See Gregg Easterbrook, The Case for Supreme Court Term Limits, 26 Intl.
 Soc’y Barristers Q. 373, 374 (1991) (arguing that the only comparable institution of power existing in America where individuals become “vested in the gray and unremovable” is the Catholic Church).

 The Federalist No. 78, at 465 (Alexander Hamilton) (Clinton Rossiter ed., 1961).